Skip to content

 le

-The le method is one of the fundamental methods in MyBatis-Plus for constructing query conditions.
+The le method is one of the fundamental methods in MyBatis-Plus for building query conditions.
 It is used to set a less-than-or-equal-to condition for a single field.

 Scope of Use